andreabergia/angular-crash-course/experiments/pages/rest.md

 <hr>

-## A weather example
+## An example client

 Let us now write a full python program that will perform an HTTP request to a real web server.
+The service we'll use is [OpenWeatherMap.org](http://openweathermap.org), which exposes a free REST API for weather forecast.
+A `GET` request on the url [http://api.openweathermap.org/data/2.5/forecast/daily?mode=json&units=metric&q=CITY](http://api.openweathermap.org/data/2.5/forecast/daily?mode=json&units=metric&q=CITY) will return a JSON object representing the weather forecast for the given CITY.
+With this in mind, we can write our little program:

 ```python
 import httplib